mstrlaw/mstrlaw/src/posts/2021-12-18-balancing-engineering-and-product-mindsets.md

 ![An animated gif representing the language brain charts ](/static/images/language_brain.gif "The Language Brain page showing the distribution of translations.")

+<p class="u-ImageDescription">The Language Brain page showing the distribution of translations.</p>

 After experimenting and tweaking the design concepts with what the library allowed for, it was deemed that this would be the best way forward, for now.
 We got approval to acquire a license for it and got to work.
 It allowed us to deliver the interface on time while not incurring costs of hiring or shifting resources from another team.
 We did have to compromise on the initial experience we had in mind, but that’s how tradeoffs work.

 <hr>